Leafwise fixed points for $C^0$-small Hamiltonian flows: Proof of Theorem

 The proof of Theorem \ref{thm:leafwise} is based on the following lemma.
 Let $(M,\om)$ be a symplectic manifold and $N\sub M$ a closed coisotropic submanifold.
 We equip $M\x M$ with the symplectic form $\om\oplus(-\om)$ and denote

 and by

-the canonical inclusion. \begin{lemma}[existence of a good symplectic submanifold of $M\x N$] There exists a symplectic submanifold (without boundary) $\wt M$ of $M\x M$ of dimension $2n+2m$ that is contained in $M\x N$ and contains the diagonal
+the canonical inclusion. \begin{lemma}[existence of a good symplectic submanifold of $M\x N$] \begin{enui} \item There exists a symplectic submanifold (without boundary) $\wt M$ of $M\x M$ of dimension $2n+2m$ that is contained in $M\x N$ and contains the diagonal

-\end{lemma} \begin{Rmk} If $\wt M$ is as in this lemma then it contains $\wt N$ as a Lagrangian submanifold. \end{Rmk} The idea of proof of this lemma is to choose an open neighbourhood $U\sub M$ of $N$, a retraction $r:U\to N$, and for each $y_0\in N$ a local slice $S_{y_0}\sub N$ through $y_0$ that is transverse to the isotropic foliation, and to define
+\item Every such $\wt M$ contains $\wt N$ as a Lagrangian submanifold. \end{enui} \end{lemma} The idea of proof of this lemma is to choose an open neighbourhood $U\sub M$ of $N$, a retraction $r:U\to N$, and for each $y_0\in N$ a local slice $S_{y_0}\sub N$ through $y_0$ that is transverse to the isotropic foliation, and to define

-\begin{proof}[Proof of Lemma \ref{le:wt M}] We will choose the submanifold $\wt M$ to be a subset of the image of the map $F$ whose existence is stated in the following claim.
-We choose an open neighbourhood $U\sub M$ of $N$ and a smooth retraction
+The rank of the isotropic distribution equals $\codim N$.
+Hence $\dim(S_{y_0})=2n-2k=2m$, and therefore $\wt M$ will have the desired dimension $2n+2m$. \begin{proof}[Proof of Lemma \ref{le:wt M}] \textbf{(\ref{le:wt M:exists}):} We will choose the submanifold $\wt M$ to be a subset of the image of the map $F$ whose existence is stated in the following claim. \begin{claim}[existence of a good map to $M\x N$] There exist a smooth manifold $\hhat M$ of dimension $2n+2m$, a compact subset $\hhat N\sub\hhat M$, and a smooth map